OtakuShowboat/KU-Ichnology-Website/readme.txt

 Alphabetized graduate student and alumni pages by last name.
 Fixed bug in javascript navbar highlighting code - navbar now highlights Trace Fossils when on all trace fossil pages.
 Trace Fossil pages now have a sidebar!
 The bar changes size with the content of the page and is the full link list of trace fossils from the main trace fossil page.
 This took 3 hours to get done properly, as I was having trouble figuring out the scaling thing (turns out I needed to set the bar to position: absolute and give the content a margin).

+Feb 16:
+Put changes from past few days live on the server.
+Made the trace pages have a min-height so that the navigation menu doesn't get too small.
+Added a picture to fuscinapeda.
+Added Presbyorniformipes page with three images.
+Added links to new page to trace fossils page and sidebar.

 To Do List:
 Traces: Font consistency between all pages
 Traces: Start adding / fixing the traces I have in my research